-I have created an X keyboard layout that serves as a Linux equivalent to Toshiya Unebe’s “EasyUnicode” keyboard layout.
+I have created an X keyboard layout that serves as a Unix/Linux equivalent to Toshiya Unebe’s “EasyUnicode” keyboard layout.

 It allows one to easily type all the standard letters with diacritical marks for roman transliteration of Sanskrit, Pali, and some other Indic languages.
 To get “ā” for example, one can just hold the Windows key and press “a”.
 For “Ā” one holds the Windows key and shift and types “A”.
 Use the layout picture below to view the location of available characters.
 I also added a combining under ring for those who prefer to use that for vocalic r and l.
 For this, first type “r” or “l”, then hold the Windows key and type “b”.
 This produces “r̥” or “l̥”.